 If you’ve ever had the perfect hamburger, you know there’s a desired meat-to-bun ratio.
 Likewise, your affiliate program should have a desired ratio of new and returning customers.

-The effort given by the affiliate is proportional to the amount they get paid.
+The effort given by an affiliate is proportional to the amount they get paid.
 Shocking, I know.
 So the affiliate is not placing Brand A in prime real estate locations onsite and the potential customer has to search directly for Brand A in order to find them on their favorite coupon or deal site.
-This will generate very low NTF percentages, understandably.
+This will, understandably, generate very low NTF percentages.

 In scenario 2, the potential customer is researching the products on their favorite affiliate site, and they come across Brand A on the home page, category page, in an email, on social media, etc.

 - Testing discount